mlswg/mls-protocol/draft-ietf-mls-protocol.md

     * For each parent of the common ancestor, up to the root of the tree, derive a new path secret and set the private key for the node to the private key derived from the path secret.
-The private key MUST be the private key that correspondns to the public key in the node.
+The private key MUST be the private key that corresponds to the public key in the node.

 * Use the `epoch_secret` from the KeyPackage object to generate the epoch secret and other derived secrets for the current epoch.